Skip to main content

 8. Plan ahead for character photos and splurge on the “Dine-and-Admission” packages to get great seats to special events

-You’ll also see many of your favorite characters at special events, including the still spectacular Fantasmic! show in Disneyland, which will start showing again in May 2022.
-I splurged on our most recent trip by reserving a "dine-and-admission" package at the Blue Bayou restaurant.
-Each package included a fixed-price, multi-course meal at a park restaurant plus "admission" to a reserved area in New Orleans Square where we had a great view of the Fantasmic! show, without having to try to save a spot for hours.
+A character encounter over a special meal was a treasured memory for my kids on past Disneyland trips.
+You’ll see many of your favorite characters at special events, including the spectacular Fantasmic! show in Disneyland.
+I splurged on our most recent trip by reserving a “dine-and-admission” package at the Blue Bayou restaurant.
+Each package included a fixed-price, multi-course meal at a park restaurant plus “admission” to a reserved area in New Orleans Square where we had a great view of the Fantasmic! show, without having to try to save a spot for hours.

 Find all the available dine-and-admission options and make reservations online.